 |Full Frame||P&S, Mirrorless, DSLR|

-Usually, larger image sensor is equiped in larger camera system.
-It is because larger sensor needs larger lens to allow enough amount of light to enter.
-Due to the advanced of technology, we can even find the Full-Frame image sensor in the small P&S. However, full frame P&S is very rare and extremely expensive compare to full frame DSLR.
-So the following P&S are referred to those P&S cameras that equip with 1/2.3″ image sensor.
+Usually, a larger camera system is equipped with a larger image sensor.
+It is because a larger sensor needs a larger lens to allow enough amount of light to enter.
+Due to the advanced technology, we can even find the Full-Frame image sensor in the small P&S. However, full-frame P&S is very rare and extremely expensive compared to full-frame Mirrorless or DSLR.
+So the following P&S are referred to as those 1/2.3″ image sensor P&S cameras.

 2. Crop Factor

-Even though both APS-C camera and P&S camera are using 24 mm to take the shot from the same tripod, but when you multiply the crop factor to the lens’ focal length to get the 35 mm equivalent focal length, you realise that the 24mm actually gives 135 mm on 1/2.3″ P&S camera and 36 mm on APS-C camera, which is a huge different!
+I took the shots above with the APS-C camera and P&S camera at 24 mm.
+When you multiply the crop factor to the lens’s focal length to get the 35 mm equivalent focal length, you realize that the 24 mm gives 135 mm on 1/2.3″ P&S camera and 36 mm on the APS-C camera, which is a huge difference!

-Remember, you need to multiply the crop factor to BOTH of your lens’ aperture and focal length to get the same 35mm equivalent image result.
-So a “16-70mm F2.8” APS-C lens will only get the image result that equivalent to “24-105mm F4.3” full frame lens, NOT “24-105mm F2.8” full frame lens!
+Remember, you need to multiply the crop factor to both the lens aperture and focal length to get the same 35 mm equivalent image result.

 4. Noise Level

-In general, larger image sensor provides lower noise level that gives you a cleaner and smoother look of your photos (aka better image quality).
-For the same amount of pixels (e.g. 12 pixels in the example below), larger image sensor has larger pixel size, yet it allows to receive more flux of photons at the same amount of given time and settings.
+In general, a larger image sensor provides a lower noise level that gives you a cleaner and smoother look at your photos (aka better image quality).
+For the same amount of pixels (e.g., 12 pixels in the example below), a larger image sensor has a larger pixel size, yet it allows to receive more flux of photons (in simple, the light) at the same amount of given time and settings.

 5. Lens Size

-Smaller image sensor camera needs smaller lens to exposure the whole sensor, so it’s so common to see those 20x zoom (e.g. 25-500mm) F 2.8 on P&S with such a compact size.
-If you want a 25-500 mm F 2.8 lens on full-frame camera?
-Then you will have to carry a lens that has the similar size to your leg (I assumed that you are adult)!
+A smaller image sensor camera only needs a smaller lens to expose the whole sensor, so it’s common to see those 20x zoom (e.g., 25-500mm) F2.8 on P&S with such a compact size.
+What if you want a 25-500 mm F2.8 lens on a full-frame camera?
+Then you will have to carry a lens similar to your leg (I assumed that you are an adult)!

-However, please recall about the crop factor I mentioned just now, the depth of view of the F2.8 lens on P&S is only equivalent to F16 on full frame camera.
-The image result that taken by a P&S and a full frame camera will never be the same.
+However, please recall the crop factor I mentioned just now.
+The depth of field of the F2.8 lens on P&S is only equivalent to F16 on a full-frame camera.
+The image result that taken by a P&S and a full-frame camera will never be the same.

-So when your camera has larger image sensor, then you will have to carry larger lens for it.
-It results in larger total camera size and decrease the portability of your camera.
+So when your camera has a larger image sensor, you will have to carry a larger and heavier lens.
+It results in a bulkier camera system and decreases the portability of your camera.

-Therefore, don’t get upset or frustrated again if peoples laugh at you that they get a P&S that has the “same specification” as your bulkier lens/camera but they only paid a fraction of what you had paid for.
-Give them a friendly smile =)
+Therefore, don’t get upset or frustrated again if people laugh at you that they get a P&S with the “same specification” as your bulkier lens/camera, but in a more compact form, and they only paid a fraction of what you had paid.
+Just give them a friendly smile =)

 That’s all for today.
-Hope the reading has gained you better understanding.
-Feel free to left your comments here if you have any opinion or correct me if I made any mistake.
+I hope the reading has gained you a better understanding.
+Feel free to leave your comments here if you have any opinions or correct me if I made any mistake.